 - Practice with a colleague: If you’ve just started at the company and don’t know the product and the audience well, practice with your colleagues.
 Give them a demo like you would with an actual prospect.
 Record and replay your live demos and do reviews of what you can do better and what works well.
 There's so much to be learned by just reviewing your demos without having to be attentive to your prospect, and you'll get plenty of ideas for improving your demo.

-If you don’t talk about next steps during your first call, your close rate will plummet by 71%.
-You’ll never want to end a demo without knowing how your prospect’s decision making process looks like and what they need to move the deal forward.
+If you don’t talk about the next steps during your first call, your close rate will plummet by 71%.
+You’ll never want to end a demo without knowing how your prospect’s decision-making process looks like and what they need to move the deal forward.

-Decide on a specific time to connect next, whether that’s to walk them through their quote, set up a call with a channel partner or speak further with their team.
+Decide on a specific time to connect next, whether that’s to walk them through their quote, set up a call with a channel partner, or speak further with their team.
+Then send a well-crafted demo follow-up email.

 If they are not ready to make a deal right away, ask “What does it take for you to buy our solution?”.
 Then, they’ll immediately outline the sales objections that are standing in your way.
 Be prepared to handle them properly and you’ll get to a close.